bitrise-io/bitrise-oauth/README.md

 The package offers wide configurability using Options.
 You can easily override any parameter by passing the desired Option(s) as constructor arguments.
 Not only the `Validator` itself has Options, but each use-case has their own Options as well, offering further configuration possibilities.

 #### ValidatorOption
 You can customize the `Validator` during instantiation with Options.
-Using is just a matter of passing them as a constructor parameter, separated by a comma:
+It's as easy as passing them as constructor parameters, separated by a comma:
 ```go
 service.NewValidator(service.WithJWKSURL("https://authservice.bitrise.io"), service.WithRealm("master"))
 ```